tenzir/tenzir/cloud/aws/README.md

 Optionally, you can also define the following variables:

-- `vast_version`: the version of vast that should be used.
+- `vast_version`: the version of VAST that should be used.
 By default it is set to the latest release.
+Version should be `v1.1.0` or higher.
 You can also use the latest commit on the main branch by specifying `latest`.

 Here's an example: